One way to tell whether you wrote what the graders are looking for is to check your work against high- and low-scoring actual student answers.

 Here is a small collection of actual essays and performance tests, along with their scores, available for direct download.

-California peeps: At the bottom is an essay locator by subject.
-Also, if you’re looking for a much larger bank of 3,000+ actual graded essays and performance tests stretching back to 1999, BarEssays is a must.
-Enter your email below and confirm to get a $25 coupon code, along with my slightly famous weekly prep emails.
+- If you’re looking to compare your answer to a much larger bank of high-scoring and low-scoring 3,000+ actual graded essays and performance tests stretching back to 1999, BarEssays is a must.
+Enter your email below and confirm to get a $25 coupon code, along with my weekly prep emails.

 All essay and PT answers set 1 (scores: Q1 55, Q2 60, Q3 45, Q4 60, Q5 65, Q6 60, PT A 50, PT B 55)